 - High counts: 40 in Keith Co 20 Jun 2007, 38 on the Sumner BBS route, Dawson Co 26 Jun 2016, 37 there 29 Jun 2014, and 35 at Calamus Reservoir, Loup Co 27 Jun 1997.

-Fall migration begins in late Jul, and most have moved out of Nebraska by the first week of Sep; there are very few documented reports for Oct.
+Fall migration begins in late Jul, and most have moved out of Nebraska by the first week of Sep; there are no documented reports for Oct.
 Fall flocking may begin mid-Jul; 50 were near Sumner, Dawson Co 12 Jul 2015, and high counts occur in early Aug.